waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Turn 5 (Turn 4221): Miltank used Rollout (Turn 3).
 GNEISS missed.
 HP: 15/57.
 - Turn 6 (Turn 4223): Switched GNEISS for FRITTATA.
 Miltank used Rollout (Turn 4).
 FRITTATA fainted.
 - Turn 8 (Turn 4225): Sent KIMCHI.
 Miltank used STOMP.
 KIMCHI fainted.
 Rollout chain ended.
-- Strategy: Send GNEISS back in.
-Use Super Potion to heal up, then Magnitude to finish.
+- Turn 9 (Turn 4229): GNEISS is back in.
+Stats reset (Defense Curl boost is GONE).
+HP: 15/57.
+- Strategy: Use SUPER POTION on GNEISS.
+Then use MAGNITUDE.
 GNEISS resists Stomp and Rollout.
 GNEISS is female (immune to Attract).
 HP: 15/57.
+Preserve Calcifer as backup.